 Rare and wonderful ~ and all on one floor!
-At lovely Blue Bay Cottage, a Maine experience awaits you.
-This welcoming, Cape-style home equipped with Wifi, phone and 125 channels on cable is located on a pleasant, tree-lined village street right in town.
-A private, fenced back yard features jewel-toned, perennial flower gardens, two bird feeders and a bird bath.
+At lovely Blue Bay Cottage, a Maine experience awaits you.~ Autumn harvest time October 15-22 is available.
+(We are unable to book yet for late Spring 2019 until Jan.
+1).. ~Flanked with gardens, this welcoming, Cape-style home is equipped with Wifi, phone and 125 channels on cable.
+It is located on a pleasant, tree-lined village street right in town.
+A private, fenced back yard features jewel-toned, perennial flower gardens, a bird feeder and a bird bath.

 Dine in the kitchen or in the Shaker-style dining room area with its ladder back chairs, pewter chandelier and sconces on the hand-stenciled walls.
 The cheery kitchen offers a round table for four in the square, welcoming space.
 Cherrywood cabinets surround a full electric stove with a flat top, a dishwasher, full-sized fridge and a pantry closet with slide-out shelving.
 Two stools flank the open divider counter.
 Cabinets hold dishes and cutlery, water glasses, beer and wine glasses, pots and pans and even a rolling pin.
 A regular coffee maker and a Keurig coffee maker, toaster, place mats and dish towels are included.